mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

 - Number of channels
   - Number of sounds heard simultaneously
   - There are mono and stereo
-    - Mono : Uses only one single channel
+    - Mono: Uses only one single channel
-    - Stereo : Uses two channels, twice the storage capacity compared to mono
+    - Stereo: Uses two channels, twice the storage capacity compared to mono

 #### Sound quality and use according to the characteristics of digital sound